DHFS Leadership Institute

 Foster a common vision for team members.____

-- The Voluntary Component of the Leadership Institute provides supervisors the option to attend on-site supervisor development training and earn credit toward a DHFS Leadership Institute Medallion and Certificate.
+- As of May 2014, completion of the DLI program is required for all DHFS Supervisors and is voluntary for Emerging Leaders.
+Supervisors must complete a minimum of eight hours of leadership credit per annual evaluation year until they meet the requirements for graduation.
+Graduation must be completed within 3 annual evaluation years.
+The Leadership Institute provides supervisors the opportunity to attend on-site supervisor development training and earn credit toward a DHFS Leadership Institute Medallion and Certificate.
 Participation in this element of the DLI will provide participants an opportunity to interact with other supervisors and leaders in different training settings.
+However, participants may obtain leadership credit through outside activities and/or events.
+Please see below for further information on how to obtain leadership credit.
 Upon confirmed completion of the 25 leadership credit hours, participation in the DLI graduation ceremony will be granted.
-Enrollment in this part of the DLI is accomplished by contacting Philemon Brown.

 How to obtain leadership credit?*

-Once participants are enrolled in the DLI, they will be entered into a separate database and will be responsible for tracking their own hours.
-The Training Passport is provided as a tool to assist participants in tracking hours.
+Once participants are enrolled in the DLI, they will be entered into a separate database.
+Individual leadership reports will be emailed on a monthly basis.
+A Training Passport is provided as a tool to assist participants in tracking hours.
 The maximum credit allowed for any leadership training is two hours per session.

 DLI Education Hour Guidelines.

-- Programs sponsored by ODD (those listed in TXClass) do not require participants to complete a Leadership Credit Form.
+- Leadership programs sponsored by ODD (those listed in TXClass, under the HF5XXX prefix) do not require participants to complete a Leadership Credit Form .
 A sign-in roster is available at each leadership session and will serve as a record of attendance.

 - To obtain credit for non-ODD sponsored opportunities (classes not listed in TXClass) and Supervisors Meeting presentations, a completed Leadership Credit Form must be submitted to Philemon Brown, Senior Program Coordinator for Diversity and Development.
 No separate TXClass numbers will be assigned for non-ODD sponsored leadership programs/activities.